 3. Participate in Training

-Stewardship volunteers must complete several online training modules, plus 2 assignments to be undertaken at the Visitor Center.
-All other new volunteers must first attend a mandatory 10-hour Information Ambassador training, held annually each Spring.
+Docents complete another 8 hours of classroom time and additional engaging multi-media self-study modules and shadowing to complete their training.
 Volunteers may sign up for additional volunteer program training classes during or after completion of this course.
-Additional continuing education training is required for Docents, Restoration Guides and Shorebird Stewards.
+Additional continuing education training is required for Restoration Guides and Shorebird Stewards.

 Information Ambassador Training Course for New Volunteers: